Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 Capability = people (skills, tacit knowledge), process (methodologies, automated for codified knowledge), and technologies (optional vs standardised)  .

-Agile = is a framework (flexible, non prescriptive (ambiguous, no specific steps or process), room for creativity and customisation).
+Agile = is a framework - flexible, non prescriptive (ambiguous, no specific steps or process), room for creativity and customisation).

 Development = is a methodology (prescriptive, consistent, systematic way of doing something).